 Attribute.
-Attributes are categories of metrics used to assess wetland condition as well as buffer and landscape context.
+Attributes are categories of metrics used to assess condition of the wetland as well as its buffer and landscape context.
 There are four CRAM attributes: Buffer and Landscape Context, Hydrology, Physical Structure, and Biotic Structure.

 Metric.
 A metric is a measurable component of an attribute.
 Each metric should be field-based (Fennessy et al. 2004), ecologically meaningful, and have a dose-dependent response to stress that can be distinguished from natural variation across a stressor gradient (Barbour et al. 1995).